Graham0303/BreadthFirstSearch/README.md

 ## DESIGN STEPS

 ### STEP 1:
-Identify a location in the google map: Gudichettulu
+Identify a location in the google map: Asaripallam

 ### STEP 2:
 Select a specific number of nodes with distance